 I just had to double check that this was the case, but welcome to my first ever lush product review on my blog.
 I know.
 I’m almost four years into the world of beauty blogging, nearly at 1000 posts published, and I’ve not done a Lush product review.
 I feel like I’ve been a beauty blogging fraud until now.
+Well lets turn things around with having a look at the new Lush Hot Oil Hair Treatment.

 The reason I’ve never reviewed anything from Lush is quite simple really, I’m not a bath girl and I think most of the hype around Lush products is their Bath Bombs.
 I did a haul two Christmas’ ago of some Christmas Bath products in an attempt to make myself a bath person and I’ve thrown the majority of them away in the past week, I think I’ve used two in two years.
 I know some people adore the smell of lush but the sickly sweet scent is not my favourite and in general I find the store’s selection both a bit on the overwhelming and underwhelming simultaneously.